borkowsk/sym4processing/Optionals/README.md

    *   _rtmMenu.pde_  :  Example of the function that allows to construct the window menu in the setup.

    *   _rtmMouse.pde_  :  Examples for handling mouse events

-   *   _rtmVideo.pde_  :  Tool for made video from simulation

    *   _uCharts.pde_  :  Functions & classes useable for making charts.